FAQ: Regex and Page Settings

 - Choose Matches all conditions + Matches Regex + https://X/Y/Z?id=*.

-How can I trigger an experience on a page with a dynamic URL?
+How can I trigger a flow on a page with a dynamic URL?

 To create that dynamic trigger:

-- Go to the Settings page of the experience.
+- Go to the Settings page of the flow.

 - Change the page trigger conditions to Matches Regex.

 - Add the dynamic element by entering a *.
 Thus, it would read Matches Regex https://X/Y/*